Treode/treode.github.io/managing-disks.md

 Before draining a disk, you should check your startup scripts first (or configuration files, or wherever you list the paths fed to `serve`).
 If that includes a disk you want to drain, remove the path from there first, then issue the `drain` command.
 When TreodeDB has moved all data from the old disk to others, it will update the list of paths in the superblocks.
 This way, you don't need to precisely synchronize your scripts and configuration with TreodeDB detaching drives.

-If you have lots of data on the disk, you&#700;ll see it listed as draining until it's finally detached:
+If you have lots of data on the disk, you'll see it listed as draining until it's finally detached:

 <pre class="highlight">
 curl -i -w'\n' http://localhost:9990/admin/treode/drives